-The American Academy of Dermatology (AAD) also recommend products that contain soy.
+The American Academy of Dermatology (AAD) also recommends products that contain soy.

 There are certain ingredients that people with sunburn should avoid, including:

-This contains a high percentage of aloe vera, along with a few other ingredients that naturally preserve it for a longer shelf life.
+This contains a high percentage of aloe vera, along with several other ingredients that naturally preserve it for a longer shelf life.

-The company state that their gel can help with sunburn and after-sun care, along with dry skin, itching, and irritation.
+The company states that its gel can help with sunburn and after sun care, along with dry skin, itching, and irritation.

-According to the makers, the thickening ingredients that they use keep the gel from being sticky.
-They also say that their aloe vera comes from Department of Agriculture-certified farms in the United States.
+According to the makers, thickening ingredients keep the gel from being sticky.
+The brand also says that its aloe vera comes from Department of Agriculture-certified farms in the United States.

 This product contains aloe vera gel, vitamin E, and tea tree oil to moisturize and calm sunburned skin.
 Vitamin E